How to Safely Detox from Marijuana

 Step One: Learn the Symptoms of Marijuana Withdrawal

-As stated in a study from Addiction Science & Clinical Practice, “Most symptoms begin within 24 to 48 hours of abstinence, peak within 4 to 6 days, and last from 1 to 3 weeks, although significant individual differences occur in withdrawal expression.”
+According to a study published by Addiction Science & Clinical Practice, “Most symptoms begin within 24 to 48 hours of abstinence, peak within 4 to 6 days and last from 1 to 3 weeks, although significant individual differences occur in withdrawal expression.”
 The common marijuana withdrawal symptoms include:

 Reducing the stress in your life will help you avoid marijuana use.